cacttus/sketchy/README.md

 }
 ```

-As of now, you must add a new window .tsx to webpack.config. (make this automatic in the future.)
+As of now, you must add your `Window.tsx` to `webpack.config.js` (make this automatic in the future.)

 ```
 render.entry = {